openplans/openblock-old/docs/install/demo_setup.rst

-For testing with random data you might also want to try ``obdemo/bin/random_news.py 10`` ... where 10 is the number of random articles to generate.
+For testing with random data you might also want to try ``obdemo/bin/random_news.py 10 local-news`` ... where 10 is the number of random articles to generate, and 'local-news' is a :doc:`Schema slug <../main/schemas>`.
 You must first have some blocks in the database; it will assign randomly generated local news articles to randomly chosen blocks.